Julie A Wolin, Ph.D.

-I work with and provide scientific expertise to regional partners including: The Cleveland Botanical Gardens, the Cuyahoga County Planning Commission, The Cleveland MetroParks, the Cuyahoga River Remedial Action Plan.
+I work with and provide scientific expertise to regional partners including: State of Ohio, Attorney General Yost's Environmental Council of Advisors, The Cuyahoga County Planning Commission, The Cleveland MetroParks, the Cuyahoga River Remedial Action Plan.

 I am a member of the Ecological Society of America, International Association of Great Lakes Research,and the Society of Wetland Scientists.

 I have mentored a number of undergraduate and graduate researchers.
 I teach courses in Aquatic Ecosystems, Ecology, Great Lakes, Stream, and Wetland Ecology.
-My current research projects with graduate and undergraduate students include an assessment of urban lakes in Cuyahoga County; historic change in the Cuyahoga River; and determining the environmental and climate history of lake ecosystems.
+My current research projects with graduate and undergraduate students include an assessment of salinity and historic change in the Cuyahoga River; and determining the environmental and climate history of lake ecosystems.

 |Honors and Awards:|